solaranamnesis/David-Friedrich-Weinland/full-text-english.md

 #### _Callaion Paulinianum.
 N. sp._

-Not shown in Hahn's Meteorite Atlas.
+Not shown in Hahn's meteorite atlas.

 Widest diameter of the little colonies 2.8 mm, the smallest 2 mm.